snow212-cn/zh-sphinx-doc/extensions.rst

 .. _Sphinx Contrib: https://www.bitbucket.org/birkenfeld/sphinx-contrib

-Where to put your own extensions?
+在哪里放置你的扩展?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Extensions local to a project should be put within the project's directory
+扩展 local to a project should be put within the project's directory
 structure.
 Set Python's module search path, ``sys.path``, accordingly so that
 Sphinx can find them.
 E.g., if your extension ``foo.py`` lies in the ``exts`` subdirectory of the